Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and

 \section{Additional simulation study results}

-Here we present the results of all simulations that were not presented in the main text.
-We follow the same structure as Section~\ref{section:simulation_results}: we start with evaluating the accuracy of the connectivity estimates themselves, and then focus on the hypothesis testing results and uncertainty provided by the Bayesian framework.
+Here we present the results of simulations that were not presented in the main text.
+We follow the same structure as Section~\ref{section:simulation_results}, by first focusing on the hypothesis testing results and then on the uncertainty provided by the Bayesian framework.